Char-Hunt/Learning-Info-Sec/README.md

-### Learning-Info-Sec
+## Hi there 👋 Nice to meet you!

-My study notes for Learning InfoSec and Cyber Security 👨‍💻
+### These are my study notes for Learning InfoSec and Cyber Security topics. 👨‍💻

 I evaluate risk assessments at a system level, focusing on process, control, monitoring or incident response and recovery activities.

-## Hi there 👋 Nice to meet you!

 - 🔭 I’m currently working on InfoSec and Cybersecurity.
 - 🌱 I’m currently learning python, linux for SOC, ML, and IAM.